 However, there are plenty of reliable third-party email apps that provide users with a robust set of features, including an unsend one.

-With Mailbutler integrated into your Apple Mail inbox, you can recall emails after you’ve sent them using the Undo Send feature.
+With Undo Send integrated into your Apple Mail inbox, you can recall emails after you’ve sent them using the Undo Send feature.

 This is when you’ll be able to recall and edit your email before you hit “send” again.
 It’s really that simple and easy!